 - Tongue length

-Makes sense, doesn’t it?
+Makes sense, right?
 You just want to make sure all the essential parts are in good shape and make the necessary repairs.

 Besides that you also want to obviously look at the overall condition of the steel frame.

-Since I’m not an expert builder or handyman (I’m good at all that but I’m better with a keyboard and computer)..
+Since I’m not an expert builder or handyman (I’m okay at all that but I’m better with a keyboard and computer)..

-So me, personally, I’d rather work, save up and buy one of these and get the project rolling rather than finding used and having to work on it (because that’s not what I’m good at).
+So me, personally, I’d rather work, save up and buy one of these brand new ready made custom trailers and get the project rolling rather than finding used and having to work on it for several days, weeks, or even months (because that’s not what I’m good at).

-And if you’re a DIY type of person (high five!), then this is how a prepped tiny house trailer should look like after you’re done stripping it down, replacing parts, strengthening it, etc.:
+And if you’re a DIY type of person (that’s awesome!), then this is how a prepped tiny house trailer should look like after you’re done stripping it down, replacing parts, strengthening it, etc.:

 Join our free daily tiny house newsletter here.